acapet/PhytoNokoueTPR/README.md

 devtools::install_github("acapet/PhytoNokoueTPR")
 ```

+## Accessing TP files

+We use .Rmd files for interactive practical sessions.
 To access the first TP in the editor, copy the following in the console, and execute.

 ``` r